eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (This syntax works like a comment, and won't appear in any output.)

-[//]: # (Description of MRAA and UPM and provide further links.)

 #### Libraries
-[//]: # (Dalon, can you help build these descriptions out?
-Descriptions specifically related to this exercise?)
+[//]: # (Dalon helped to build out the below descriptions.)

 * MRAA

 MRAA is an I/O library (abstraction layer) that creates a common interface across plaforms to access various I/O. Here MRAA is used to access the I2C interface connected to the accelerometer.

 * UPM
+[//]: # (EG changed below description.
+Check with Tudor for accuracy.)

-UPM is a sensor library that supports various sensors including the de10-nano's built-in accelerometer.
-The UPM library is used to read data from the board's built-in 3-axis accelerometer, the ADXL345 from Analog Devices.
+UPM is a sensor library that provides software drivers for a wide variety of commonly used sensors including the de10-nano's on-board accelerometer.
+These software drivers interact with the underlying hardware platform through calls to MRAA APIs.
+In this tutorial, the UPM library is used to read data from the board's built-in 3-axis digital accelerometer, the ADXL345 from Analog Devices.

 **Note**: MRAA and UPM come pre-installed on the default DE10-Nano microSD card image.

 #### Programming Language
 Node.js\*

-[//]: # (Tudor, where are we viewing the Plotly graph?
-Are we connected to the board via HDMI?)

-[//]: # (Plotly graph viewed on the host PC or your laptop)

 ## Accelerometer Theory